UPDATE: Read more about Parkmobile on the official UNT Press Release here

 - Mixed use - Lot 54 (eagle permit/parkmobile/smart meter required)

 - Mixed use - Lot 55 (eagle permit/parkmobile/smart meter required)

 - Discovery Park meters (parkmobile only -no coins)

 - Main campus meters (parkmobile only - no coins)

-A new car rental service is coming to campus January 2017.
+A new car rental service is now available on campus.